PX4/PX4-user_guide/en/computer_vision/path_planning_interface.md

 PX4 uses a number of MAVLink interfaces for integrating path planning services from a companion computer (including obstacle avoidance in missions, [safe landing](../computer_vision/safe_landing.md), and future services):
 - There are two [MAVLink Path Planning Protocol](https://mavlink.io/en/services/trajectory.html) interfaces:
-  > **Warning** Route planning software should not mix these interfaces while executing a task (PX4 will use the last received message of either type).

-  - The [Waypoint Trajectory Interface](#waypoint_interface) uses [TRAJECTORY_REPRESENTATION_WAYPOINTS](https://mavlink.io/en/messages/common.html#TRAJECTORY_REPRESENTATION_WAYPOINTS) to sent the current and next waypoint, and to receive a stream of setpoints for the new path.
+  - [TRAJECTORY_REPRESENTATION_WAYPOINTS](https://mavlink.io/en/messages/common.html#TRAJECTORY_REPRESENTATION_WAYPOINTS): Used by PX4 to send the *desired path*.
+    May be used by path planning software to send PX4 a stream of setpoints for the *planned path*.
+  - [TRAJECTORY_REPRESENTATION_BEZIER](https://mavlink.io/en/messages/common.html#TRAJECTORY_REPRESENTATION_BEZIER) may (alternatively) be used by path planning software to send PX4 the *planned path* as a bezier curve.
-  - The [Bezier Trajectory Interface](#bezier_interface) uses [TRAJECTORY_REPRESENTATION_BEZIER](https://mavlink.io/en/messages/common.html#TRAJECTORY_REPRESENTATION_BEZIER) to specify the moving position setpoint of the vehicle over a given amount of time.
+    The curve indicates the (moving) position setpoint of the vehicle over a given time period.
 - The [HEARTBEAT/Connection Protocol](https://mavlink.io/en/services/heartbeat.html) is used for "proof of life" detection.
 - [LOCAL_POSITION_NED](https://mavlink.io/en/messages/common.html#LOCAL_POSITION_NED) and [ALTITUDE](https://mavlink.io/en/messages/common.html#ALTITUDE) send the vehicle local position and altitude, respectively.